terrytang0905/TT_Tech_Space/blogs/2019-03-12-bigdata-research-common-product-solution.md

 **ADW Utility**

--Traditional Data Warehouse
+- Traditional Data Warehouse
--Real-Time Data Warehouse(adhoc querying and data mining) -Logical Data Warehouse
+- Real-Time Data Warehouse(adhoc querying and data mining)
+- Logical Data Warehouse

 	This use case manages data variety and volume of data for both structured and other content data types.

--Context-Independent Data Warehouse
+- Context-Independent Data Warehouse

 	This use case concerns new data values, variants of data form and new relationships.
 It supports search, graph and other capabilities for discovering new information models.